Sainsbury's lifts UK stocks after rough summer

 There was also an acceleration in British house price growth in September, according to mortgage lender Nationwide, adding to evidence the housing market has regained momentum.

-Sainsbury's was the top performer in the UK, up 13.5 percent and on track for its best one-day gain since 2007 after lifting its full-year profit forecast and raising hopes that the battered food-retail sector could be hitting the bottom.
+Sainsbury's was the top performer in the UK, up 12 percent and enjoying its best one-day gain since 2007 after lifting its full-year profit forecast and raising hopes that the battered food-retail sector could be hitting the bottom.

 "Sainsbury's is doing better than even they expected ...
 This is good news for the UK average basket size spend," Bernstein analysts wrote in a note to clients.

-Glencore extended its recovery after a 30-percent sell-off on Monday driven by fears it was not doing enough to cut its debt pile in the face of slumping metals prices.
-Its shares were up nearly 10 percent after the company said it had no solvency issues.
+Glencore extended its recovery after a torrid 30-percent sell-off on Monday, driven by fears it was not doing enough to cut its debt pile in the face of slumping metals prices.
+Its shares were up 5.9 percent after the company said it had no solvency issues.

-"We think the market's taken it as a crisis of confidence as opposed to anything else," said Guardian Stockbrokers' Latif, adding the statement by Glencore's management and the defence of their balance sheet did seem to be reassuring.

 Worldwide mergers and acquisitions are close to a record and with interest rates still at rock-bottom, investors expect takeovers to buoy markets going forward despite extra volatility.
-(Reporting by Lionel Laurent; Editing by Janet Lawrence)
+(Reporting by Lionel Laurent; Editing by Tom Heneghan)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan